 Since the launch of Phase II, significant progress has been made to stabilize RI Bridges and ensure Rhode Islanders have timely access to benefits.
-Further stabilization continues to be a focus, along with achieving compliance with federal and state requirements.
+Further stabilization continues to be a focus, along with achieving compliance with federal and State requirements.
 The State developed an overall framework for resource planning that is based on system development estimates.
-According to current forecasts, existing personnel and contracting levels will continue in FFY19, with the potential for changes as part of the M&O vendor re-procurement and UAT automation.
+We have processes in place to assess budget to actual spending and to review ongoing project resource requirements.
+State Leadership reviews and controls costs while meeting operational needs on the UHIP project.
+This requires ongoing analysis and decision-making.
+The most recent review resulted in contract reductions for FFY19 and FFY20, with updates included in the budget section.
 The State will continue to explore opportunities to pare down contracts and shift to State resources whenever possible.